 Tufts University, USA

 Julian Agyeman Ph.D.
 FRSA FRGS is a Professor of Urban and Environmental Policy and Planning at Tufts University in Medford, Massachusetts, USA.
 He is the originator of the concept of ‘just sustainabilities,‘ the full integration of social justice and sustainability, defined as: "the need to ensure a better quality of life for all, now and into the future, in a just and equitable manner, whilst living within the limits of supporting ecosystems.

 As an ecologist/biogeographer turned environmental social scientist, he has both a science and social science background which helps frame his perspectives, research and scholarship.
 He thrives at the borders and intersections of a wide range of knowledges, disciplines and methodologies which he utilises in creative and original ways in his research.

 He was co-founder in 1988, and chair until 1994, of the Black Environment Network (BEN), the first environmental justice-based organisation of its kind in Britain.
 He was co-founder in 1996, and is now Editor-in-Chief of Local Environment: The International Journal of Justice and Sustainability and was elected to the Fellowship of the Royal Society of the Arts (FRSA) in the same year.
 The mission of the RSA is to enrich society through ideas and action.
 In 2016 he became a Fellow of the Royal Geographical Society (FRGS) whose aim is the development and promotion of geographical knowledge, together with its application to the challenges facing society and the environment.

 Assoc.
-Prof. Karen Bradley
+Prof. Karin Bradley